RegularFriend/Grassdancer_StyleGuide/README.markdown

 ###Fields

-Unless it is explicitally clear what a field does, it should have an inline comment explaining what it does.
+Unless it is explicitly clear what a field does, it should have an inline comment explaining what it does.
 These comments should be formatted to be clear to read as you go down the document.

 __BAD:__